8 days from £773.50pp

-Explore eight different islands - almost the entire length and breadth of the Western Isles - on this wonderful holiday.
-You'll discover the charm of remote and beautiful places with diverse and captivating scenery, as well as their very different pace and way of life.
+Explore eight different islands - almost the entire length and breadth of the Western Isles - on this wonderful holiday to Scotland.

 After breakfast, today, we'll head past the Cullin Mountains to Dunvegan Castle - stronghold of the chiefs of MacLeod for nearly 800 years, and said to be the oldest continuously occupied 'family home' in Scotland.
 Discover its fascinating history, and wander the beautiful formal gardens that lie hidden amid the surrounding moorland and mountains.